mavimo/git-helper-gh/README.md

 1. Use `git checkout BRANCH` to switch to the branch you want to use as base (eg. `develop`)
 1. Use `git gh-start ISSUE_ID` to start to work on a new feature (replace `ISSUE_ID` with the issue ID you are start to working)
 1. After pushing the branch containing your desired changes, use `git gh-pr` to create a new pull request.
 A new tab in your browser will open with preconfigured PR label, author, title and content; you will only have to choose an assignee and add more information if needed.
+You can specify an optional parameter so set the base branch for the PR: `git gh-pr BASE-BRANCH-NAME`